|Lender||Variable Rate||Fixed Rate|

 |Princess Credit Union||1|

 There are 72 mortgage lenders in Nova Scotia that are licensed as of May 2021.
-This large number of mortgage lenders all help to keep Nova Scotia mortgage rates competitive and give choices for borrowers to choose from.
+This large number of mortgage lenders all help to keep Nova Scotia mortgage rates competitive and give choices for borrowers to choose from when buying a home in the province.
 The Bank of Nova Scotia, also known as Scotiabank, was established in Halifax in 1832.
 The other Big Banks, including RBC, TD, BMO, and CIBC, all also operate in Nova Scotia.
 National Bank does not have any branches in Nova Scotia.

 Mortgage Lenders in Nova Scotia are required to have a Mortgage Lender Permit issued by the provincial government under Nova Scotia's Mortgage Brokers’ and Lenders’ Registration Act, with the permit having to be renewed each year.